Estercade/Project-Blog-API/DOCS.md

 To access protected routes:
 1. Send a ```POST``` request to ```/users``` with required username, password, and email keys in request body, which will return the created user
+    1a.
+Admin account can optionally be created by adding role to the request body with the value ```"ADMIN"``` in order to access admin-protected routes
 2. Send a ```POST``` request to ```/login``` using the user information for the created account, which will return a JWT as well as the name of the logged in user
 3. Place the JWT into your headers with the following format ``` authorization : bearer {{JWT string}} ```